Nikhleshshukla123/Web-Scraping-Using-Python/README.md

 ---

 ## Usage
-1. Clone the repository or open the notebook in Kaggle/Local Jupyter.
+1. Clone the repository or oprn the notebook in kaggle/local jupyter.
-2. Install the required libraries:
+2. Install the required libraries

 ```bash
 pip install -r requirements.txt